 Is God one presence or is God legion?
 If just one thing, does Yahweh manifest distinct personas, potentates, or personalities to mankind?
 That certainly accords with Hinduism, wherein the overlord Krishna has duly assigned some 33 million subordinates - in effect, a middle-management layer of deities - to keep the cogs of our world (the sun, the wind, motherhood, knowledge, cheese blintzes...it's quite a list) rotating as they ought.

-Of course, Hinduism is avowedly polytheistic; don't monotheists sniff at such notions?
+Of course, Hinduism is a polytheism; but don't monotheists sniff at such notions?
 Mormonism, an offshoot of Christianity, does not: its founding prophet unveiled God's scheme to establish an elaborate intergalactic network of mini-gods and goddesses, each couple assigned to bestride a particular planet.
 If you live a saintly Mormon life, the Almighty declares your deity and awards you a planet.
-In all, a sporting prospect.
+In all, a sporting proposition.